 Florida Statute 316.130(12): No pedestrian shall, except in a marked crosswalk, cross a roadway at any other place than by a route at right angles to the curb or by the shortest route to the opposite curb.

 Get Your Free Attorney Case Review Today!

-If you have been injured in a car accident or as a pedestrian, call 407.216.2000 or click HERE for a free attorney case review.
-I have helped hundreds of accident injury victims find their justice and I would be honored to help you as well.
+If you have been injured in a car accident or as a pedestrian, call 407.216.2000 or click here for a free attorney case review.
+Justin Presser has helped hundreds of car and pedestrian accident injury victims find their justice and I would be honored to help you as well.